Chratze: Example

-Advanced variations
+Advanced variants

 Blind Chratze

-The term blind refers to the fact that a dealer (and only the dealer) announces to Chratze without knowing his deck and the trump suit (double blind) or without knowing his deck (blind).
+In this game the term 'blind' refers to the fact that a dealer (and only the dealer) may announce a Chratze without knowing their hand cards and the trump suit (double blind) or without knowing just the hand cards (blind).
 In the case of any "Blind", the trump displayed (flipped card by the dealer) can not be exchanged by any other player with the trump 6.

-Blind: having dealt the 1st batch of cards and turned for trumps, the dealer may choose to make 2 tricks or more without knowing his hand but with the advantage of exchanging with the trump upcard.
+Blind: having dealt the 1st batch of cards and turned for trump, the dealer may choose to make 2 tricks or more without knowing their hand but with the advantage of exchanging with the trump upcard.
 In this case, the dealer deals the 2nd batch of 2 cards each, thus ending up with 5 cards in hand and having to discard one to reduce to 4 cards.
-He or she may still exchange up to 4 cards as normal.
+The dealer may still exchange up to 4 cards as normal.

 Double blind: before dealing or at least before turning for trump, the dealer may opt to play double blind.
 In this case, the dealer receives the trump upcard and an additional 3rd card in the 2nd batch giving a total of 6 hand cards of which 2 must be discarded.
 Again, up to 4 cards may be exchanged as normal.

 Playing a single blind makes some sense, for example if the trump upcard is an Ace, which assures the dealer of at least 1 certain trick.
 A double blind is pure chance.

 "Susi"

 The "Susi" rule is designed to prevent the Chratzer winning the pot without playing a single card when no-one else bids.
 It is not so much a rule, as good manners that the last person to bid should play if no-one else has.
-If the last person asked does not challenge the Chratzer and the pot is lost without a fight, the others may tease him by calling call him e.g. "Susi" for the rest of the evening.
+If the last person asked does not challenge the Chratzer and the pot is lost without a fight, the others may tease this player by calling him or her e.g. "Susi" for the rest of the evening.